 George proposes incorporating Material Design for a visually appealing and consistent user interface.

-35. B. Prioritize a consistent user experience:
+35. B. Prioritise a consistent user experience:

 35. D. Align the app with the university's branding: